Tobarsitoo/Tobarsitoo/README.md

 # 👨‍💻 About Me
-🏢 Working at a Government Cooperative creating software to optimize processes
+🏢 Working at a Government Cooperative creating software to optimize processes.

-🎓 Studying at Fundación Universitaria Lumen Gentium
+🎓 Studying at Fundación Universitaria Lumen Gentium.

-📚 Learning NestJS and Angular
+📚 Learning NestJS and Angular.

 # 🌐 Socials
 <p align="center">